dell/omnia/docs/source/Roles/Utils/OSPackageUpdate.rst

 **Prerequisites**

-    * All target nodes should be running RHEL 8.4, RHEL 8.5 or RHEL 8.6.
+    * All target nodes should be running RHEL or Rocky (Versions 8.4, 8.5 or 8.6).
     * Download the packages (RPMs) for the target nodes and place them in an empty folder:  ``/install/<custom folder>``.

         .. note:: Do not use ISO files for updates or package installations.